rmkit-dev/rmkit/docs/RMKIT.md

 ### Framebuffer

 The screen of the remarkable is an eink screen that is capable of displaying shades of gray.
-In rMkit the framebuffer is a class that takes care of drawing to and refreshing the display.
+In rmkit the framebuffer is a class that takes care of drawing to and refreshing the display.
 It provides API calls for rendering pixels, lines, squares, circles and text.
 In general, Widgets talk to the framebuffer for drawing themselves to the screen.